 By the end of this rapid learning you will be able to:

 Viewing this on mobile?
 Tell us what you thought.
 Complete the survey.

 The following resources and information can assist you in caring for patients with CIEDs:

-For more in-depth information see the eviQ clinical resource Management of patients with cardiac implantable electronic devices during radiation therapy simulation and treatment.
+For more in-depth information see the eviQ clinical resource Cardiac implantation electronic device management during radiation therapy.